Our GMAT Club: Test Talk with Stacy Blackman Consulting’s AdCom

 Top programs have deemphasized the GMAT in recent years, so it’s not quite as rigid as it once was.
 This pivot has helped to diversify the student class.

-“When I was at Wharton Adcom, we placed less of an emphasis on stats (i.e., average GMAT score) as we realized Wharton had lost candidates to HBS and Stanford who were taking lower test scores,” noted a former member of the Wharton School admissions officer on the Stacy Blackman Consulting team.
+“When I was at Wharton Adcom, we placed less of an emphasis on stats (i.e., average GMAT score) as we realized Wharton had lost candidates to HBS and Stanford who were taking lower test scores,” noted a former Wharton School admissions officer now on the SBC team.